jcmf/gribbl/README.md

 ## What is this thing?

-This is not yet a thing.
-But the goal is for it to be a command-line tool that renders a `.jade` template to a single self-contained (fully inlined) `.html` file, applying other useful transformations along the way (CoffeeScript, Browserify, etc).
+This is only just barely starting to be a thing.
+But the goal is for it to be a command-line tool that compiles a plain `.html` file (or a `.jade` template) into a single self-contained `.html` file.

+* Scripts, CSS stylesheets, and SVG images can be inlined into their respective tags.
+[Not yet implemented.]
+* Resources used by scripts (such as `require()`d modules) can be inlined via Browserify.
+[Maybe works now?]
+* Raster images, fonts, and other hyperlinked resources can be inlined via `data:` URIs.
+[Not yet implemented.]

 ## License